-Retail Store Cashiers are the most important point of contact for retail customers, which sometimes makes a job as a Retail Store Cashier the most demanding in any brick-and-mortar retail operation.
-Not only do Retail Store Cashiers need to facilitate fast, efficient and effective point-of-sale purchase transactions, Retail Store Cashiers also need to provide exemplary customer service at all times with all customers.
+Retail store cashiers are the most important point of contact for retail customers, making it one of the most demanding job in any brick-and-mortar retail operation.
+Not only do cashiers need to be fast and efficient, they also need to provide great customer service at all times.

-The job of a Retail Store Cashier is broader than just point-of-sale (POS) cash register operations.
-The typical Retail Store Cashier will also have promotional, stocking, cleaning, selling, greeting and accounting duties as well.
-Most often, Retail Store Cashiers are employed on a part-time basis, but full-time hours and regular schedules are possible at the largest retail chains, as well as some smaller and independently owned retail operations.
+A retail store cashier's job is broader than just point-of-sale (POS) cash register operations.
+The typical cashier will also have promotional, stocking, cleaning, selling, greeting and accounting duties as well.
+While many are part-time employees, full-time hours and regular schedules are also possible at larger retail chains, as well as some smaller and independently-owned retail operations.
 The duties and daily tasks of a cashier can vary widely depending on the size of the retail operation and the total number of store employees.

 Retail Store Cashier Key Job Responsibilities

-The key responsibilities of a Retail Store Cashier include POS cash register responsibilities, policy enforcement responsibilities, promotion facilitation responsibilities, and customer service responsibilities.
-Depending on the size of the retail operation, Retail Store Cashiers may also have sales floor and backroom responsibilities.
+The key responsibilities of a retail store cashier include POS cash register, enforcing store policy, promotion and customer service.
+Depending on the size of the retail operation, cashiers may also have sales floor and backroom duties.

 Register Operation Responsibilities

-The primary responsibility of the Retail Store Cashier is the operation of point-of-sale devices in order to complete sales transactions which may involve cash, checks, credit cards, gift cards, store credits, coupons, marketing promotions, and loyalty rewards club points.
-Complete knowledge about how to complete each transaction in a timely manner is key, as efficient and quick service is a chief concern at the point of sale.
+Operating registers or point-of-sale devices is the cashier's primary duty.
+They may involve cash, checks, credit cards, gift cards, store credits, coupons, marketing promotions and loyalty rewards club points.
+Complete knowledge about how to complete each transaction quickly and efficiently is key.

-Retail Store Cashiers perform a wide variety of financial transactions using the point-of-sale system.
-It is the duty of the cashier to be familiar with the POS system, whether it is a traditional cash register or computer-based system, laptop, tablet, or mobile device.
-In addition to being performed in a timely manner, all POS transactions must be conducted with a pleasant, helpful demeanor with all customers, no matter how busy the store is at any particular moment.
+Cashiers perform a wide variety of financial transactions using the point-of-sale system.
+The cashier should be familiar with the system, whether it is a traditional cash register, or computer-based system, laptop, tablet or mobile device.
+And all POS transactions must be conducted with a pleasant, helpful demeanor with all customers, no matter how busy the store may be.

-At the beginning and end of the shift, it is often the responsibility of the Retail Store Cashier to perform drawer counting and money balancing duties for loss prevention and accounting purposes.
-A correct balance of financial transactions is generally considered to be essential, and failure to correctly conduct sales transactions is a common reason for Retail Store Cashier terminations.
+At the beginning and end of the shift, it is usually the cashier's responsibility to count the drawer and balance the till for loss prevention and accounting purposes.
+A correct balance of financial transactions is generally considered essential — failure to correctly conduct sales transactions is a common reason why some cashiers may be fired.

 Policy Enforcement Responsibilities

 Every retail operation has policies for merchandise returns and exchanges, gift card redemption rules, and payment option regulations.
-The proper procedure for providing discounts on damaged merchandise, the return policy on regular and clearance items, and the appropriate person to contact in the event of an issue with a transaction are some of the situations that a Retail Store Cashier may encounter on every shift.
-The Retail Store Cashier must know these rules, procedures, and regulations and be ready to enforce all of the company and retail store policies.
+The proper procedure for providing discounts on damaged merchandise, the return policy on regular and clearance items and the appropriate person to contact in the event of an issue with a transaction are some of the situations that a retail store cashier may encounter on every shift.
+The cashier must know these rules, procedures and regulations, and be ready to enforce all of the company and retail store policies.

 Promotional Facilitation Responsibilities